Meet the Staff:

 A multi-year member of the Kiwanis Club of Columbia, Mark enjoys volunteering in the community.
 He is also a member of First United Methodist Church of Columbia, where he sings in the Chancel Choir.

-TAMMY RILEY, advertising consultant
+ASHLEY CLARK, advertising consultant

 WRIGHT NICHOLS, production manager